kabtoffe/xrm-powershell-advanced-function-generator/README.md

 - Decimal
 - Boolean
 - Memo

+Support is planned for PartyList, State and Status types.

 Check the test file to see examples on how to call the generator and how to use resulting functions.
 There are templates for Get, New, Set and Remove -verbs.
 Eg. generating all four for Account would result in these functions:
 - Get-XrmAccount